Claiming travel expenses related to residential rental property – new rules!

 - Unit trusts or partnerships where every entity is of the types listed above.

-Taxpayers carrying on a commercial business of renting residential properties, such as owners of hotels, motels, boarding houses, are also exempted.
+Taxpayers carrying on a commercial business of renting residential properties, such as owners of hotels, motels, boarding house, are also exempted.

 The ATO’s view is that it is rare that individuals who own standalone residential rental properties are carrying on a business, even where they own multiple standalone properties.